manuelgavidia/radius-eap-tls_docker/README.md

-# Radis EAP-TLS
+# Radius EAP-TLS

 A lightweight and fast freeradius eap-tls server.
 This image is based on the minimalistic Alpine Linux.

 ## Build and launch

-  The following command will build, launch the container and copy to host the client certificate.
+The following command will build, launch the container, generate the certificates and copy them to host.

     ./launch.sh

+If in this step is created the PKI infrastructure, use "radius" for the client key or change the password in eapool_template.conf

 ## Test with eapol_test